yeti0904/ysl/README.md

 ## return
 sets the current line the interpreter is running at to the last place a user-defined function was called

+when a parameter is passed:

+if it is an integer, that is put into return values stack as a 1 element array

+if it is not, it will be interpreted as a variable name and the contents of the variable are returned